Loading...

 123.45.67.89 domain.com www.domain.com

-- When done editing the hosts file, press Control-o to save the file.
+8. After you finish editing the hosts file, press Control-o to save your changes.

 DNS Flush

-Once you have modified your hosts file, it is recommended that you flush your DNS so that the new changes can be implemented more swiftly.
+After you change your hosts file, flush your DNS cache to ensure the new changes take effect right away.
 DNS flushing must be done using the command line.
 Depending on your computer's OS, there will be different commands.

 For more information on Flush DNS, please see the following related article: